Intersec Finalist for Critical Communication Awards

 The winners will be announced on 17 June 2025 at the Brussels Marriott Hotel Grand Place.
 This nomination highlights Intersec’s role in enhancing critical communications for large-scale public safety initiatives.

-For more details on our PWS solutions, visit Intersec’s Public Safety page.
+For more details on our early warning systems, visit Intersec’s EWS page.

 Intersec GMLC